National Scout Organization of Thailand: Early history

-Scouting was first introduced in Thailand as a branch of the Wild Tiger Corps on July 1, 1911 by King Rama VI, who is known as the Father of Thai Scouting.
+Scouting was first introduced in Thailand as a branch of the Wild Tiger Corps on July 1, 1911 by King Vajiravudh (Rama VI), who is known as the Father of Thai Scouting.
 Thailand claims to be the third country in the world to establish Scouting, but it was more likely fourth.
-King Rama VI brought back the idea of Scouting from Great Britain where he studied.
+Vajiravudh brought back the idea of Scouting from Great Britain where he studied.

 Abhai Chandavimol served on the World Scout Committee of the World Organization of the Scout Movement from 1965 to 1971.
 Five Thais have been honored with the Bronze Wolf, the highest distinction of the World Organization of the Scout Movement, awarded for exceptional services to Scouting.
-Recipients and the year they received the Bronze Wolf are: Abhai Chandavimol (1971), Chitra Dansuputra (1976), Kong Visudharomn (1980), and Bhethai Amatayakul (1984), and Bhumibol Adulyadej (2006).
+Recipients and the year they received the Bronze Wolf are: Abhai Chandavimol (1971), Chitra Dansuputra (1976), Kong Visudharomn (1980), Bhethai Amatayakul (1984), and King Bhumibol Adulyadej (2006).

 Scouting and schools

 Although Scouting is part of the school program, especially for grades 6-8, it is not actually mandatory.
 Options do exist for participation in other youth programs, such as the Thai Red Cross; however, the vast majority of Thai youth participate in Scouting.
 Scouts wear their Scout uniforms to school once a week, though which day of the week is set by the local schools.